Skip to main content

 • MCP and REST are thin adapters over the same packages/core service layer — no logic in the transport layer, no MCP↔API drift.

-• Prompts: start with 2 (briefing, debrief) as code-defined templates.
-Resources: defer until a client demonstrably uses them.
+• Prompts: 2 (briefing, debrief) as code-defined templates.
+Resources: threengram://memory/{id} is served — see MCP resources.

 • GET /api/v1/memories/facets: returns { scopes: string[], projects: string[] } — DISTINCT live-corpus values for the browse filter UI.
 Registered before GET /api/v1/memories/:id to prevent Express matching “facets” as an :id param.
 Also extends GET /api/v1/memories to accept repeated ?project= params for multi-project IN filtering.